CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 ## CBBF-97 (again): More fixes to code systems, etc.  (Sprint 47, 2018-03)

+### Fix `ExplanationOfBenefit.type` "FHIR Claim Type" Coding

+This fix only applies to `ExplanationOfBenefit.type` `Coding`s where the `Coding.system` is `http://hl7.org/fhir/ex-claimtype`.

+The `Coding.code` values used here were incorrectly uppercased and have been fixed (to lowercase).
+In addition, `Coding.display` values are now included for this `Coding`.

 ### Fix `ExplanationOfBenefit.identifier` "Prescription Reference Number" System

 The `Identifier.system` values used here were incorrect and have been fixed: